mysokolsky/Go_Day03-1/README.md

 }
 ```

-Please note, that the entry with ID=1 may be different from the one in dataset if you decided to use goroutines to speed up the process (that's not a requirement in this task though).
+Note that the entry with ID=1 may be different from the one in the dataset if you have decided to use goroutines to speed up the process (this is not a requirement for this task, though).

 <h2 id="chapter-v" >Chapter V</h2>
 <h3 id="ex01">Exercise 01: Simplest Interface</h3>

 Now let's create an HTML UI for our database.
-Not much, we just need to render a page with a list of names, addresses and phones so user could see it in a browser.
+Not much, we just need to render a page with a list of names, addresses, and phones so that users can see it in a browser.

 You should abstract your database behind an interface.
 To just return the list of entries and be able to [paginate](https://www.elastic.co/guide/en/elasticsearch/reference/current/paginate-search-results.html) through them, this interface is enough: